Table of Contents

 When Should I See a Dentist Rather of Relying on Salt water Rinses?

-- Severe or prolonged pain: If your tooth pain lasts more than a couple of days despite rinsing with salt water, it might very well be a sign of a serious dental issue such as an infection or cavity.
+While salt water rinses can provide temporary relief, there are situations where it’s crucial to see a dentist.
+If you notice any of the following signs, it’s time to seek professional help:- Severe or prolonged pain: If your tooth pain lasts more than a couple of days despite rinsing with salt water, it might very well be a sign of a serious dental issue such as an infection or cavity.

 - Swelling or pus: Increased swelling or discharge around your gums may indicate an abscess or other infection that needs medical intervention.